How Much Does a Professional Website Cost in 2026?

 Squarespace, Wix, Webflow, Shopify, Framer.
 These are subscription-based tools where you choose a template and fill it in.
 They're not agencies - they're software.

-- Limitations: You're constrained to the platform's templates and capabilities.
+Limitations: You're constrained to the platform's templates and capabilities.
 Performance is often mediocre.
-You don't own the site — you're renting it.
+You license the platform rather than owning the underlying infrastructure; content remains yours.

 A Squarespace site that costs €35/month looks cheap.
 Over five years, that's €2,100 - plus hours of your time working within the constraints of their builder.